StevenWang304/Goose-Escape/README.md

 This is a simple escape maze game.
-Download all the files in order for the game to work.
+Download all the files and open the .exe file to play.
 Use the arrow key to control you characater.